RGB-2025/odin-admin-dashboard/README.md

 # odin-admin-dashboard
-A dashboard design recreated from an image.
+A dashboard design made from HTML and CSS.
+(JS for dynamic content)